“I get highs, to be totally honest, in second-hand shops. My hunting instinct, I expect, really kicks in.” – Islandic singer-songwriter Bjork

 If you want to donate, please call 971 724795 or write to [email protected].
 You can swing by the office on Bonaire Street in Palma and a team member will help to unload.
 There are other drop off contacts and locations too, just ask!

 Go on a Treasure Hunt #

 For those of you who would (also) like to browse and buy, the RANA Fleamarket takes place every year in September at Palma’s Parc de la Mar.
-We will come back with all the details closer to the date, so stay tuned.

 By Ulla Rahn-Huber